sachinn854/Autodoc-Extractor/README.md

 2. **🧠 Understand the Content** - Identifies restaurant name, items, prices, taxes, and totals
 3. **📊 Structure the Data** - Organizes information into a clean, searchable format
 4. **💾 Store & Analyze** - Saves data for future reference and generates insights
-5. **📈 Visualize Spending** - Creates charts and reports of your dining patterns
+5. **📈 Export Results** - Download as CSV or JSON for further analysis

 ### 🍕 Perfect For: